-- To prepare students for service in the world. - To enhance the ability of students to take courses of action appropriate for ethical, informed persons. - To develop intellectual curiosity. - To enable students to make positive and responsible decisions. - To develop skills of critical analysis, mathematical methods, and problem-solving. - To develop written and oral communications skills. - · To encourage further inquiry, and enhance thinking and reasoning.
+- To prepare students for service and significance in the fields of business and nonprofit management. - To develop intellectual curiosity. - To enable students to make ethical decisions. - To develop analytical and quantitative skills. - To develop learning disciplines and critical thinking skills - To develop written and oral communications skills.